 In today’s housing market, every decision matters.
 While sellers once had the upper hand, the environment is shifting.
 Homes are sitting longer, buyers are weighing options, and negotiations are back in play.
 That is where Seller Concessions: A Smart Strategy can make all the difference.
 The right approach can bridge gaps, build trust, and help move a property from listed to sold.
-With Robbie English, Broker and REALTOR at Uncommon Realty, you can leverage this approach in a way that works to your advantage.
+With Robbie English, REALTOR and Broker at Uncommon Realty, you can leverage this approach in a way that works to your advantage.
 My goal is simple: to help you close successfully without leaving unnecessary value on the table.

 Before we go deeper, here is a quick takeaway for those who like the highlights first.